CVVisualPSETeam/Dokumente/Testphase/tests.md

 - a window will pop up
 - the window contains a button ("add") and two identical subwidgets below each other
-- the subwidget contains a combobox (initially "A") and a text (initially "A")
+- the subwidget contains a combo box (initially "A") and a text (initially "A")
-- the cobobox starts with the options "A" and "B"
+- the combo box starts with the options "A" and "B"
 - every time the button "add" is pressed both comboboxes will get a new entry "X"
 - if that enty is selected the text will be "X"
 - X is a number. it starts at 2 and is incremented for each click
-- if a option X in a combobox is selected the text
+- if a option X in a combo box is selected the text

                 ~current selection	X
                 ~txt of func	X
 is printed to std::out
-(some other debug thext is printed too)
+(some other debug text is printed too)

 ###SignalSlot
 __Source:__ /manual\_test/signalslot